changyu2hao/maps-changyu/README.md

 ![Screenshot (91)](https://user-images.githubusercontent.com/43207918/65002973-51424d00-d8c4-11e9-9b8b-1d43b0465774.png)

 Step 3: After fill out the form, Click "submit" button.
-You Can easily see that all the information will show on the location you have chose.
+You can easily see that all the information will be showed on the location you have chose.

 ![Screenshot (92)](https://user-images.githubusercontent.com/43207918/65003122-007f2400-d8c5-11e9-958a-d37333ca2a26.png)